ElinaFF/PICO/index.md

 The following instructions are for the ```B) DEFINE EXPERIMENTAL DESIGNS``` section.

 With the board, you can run multiple experimental design, under certain conditions.
-Theses conditions are:
+These conditions are:
 - use the same split parameters
 - use the same Machine Learning (ML) algorithms
 - use the same ML parameters

-First of all, you need to select the target column.
+First, you need to select the target column.
 To clarify,  the target column contains the values that the algorithms will try to predict.
-A typical exemple is the column that contain the diagnosis.
+A typical example is the column that contain the diagnosis.

 The columns name prompted in the following figure are the column in the metadata file previously uploaded.
 If there are not the ones expected, please retry uploading the metadata in [this section](index.md#a-set-the-metadata-and-data)